wen1225/Object-Detection-Project/README.md

    > Remember to select the right distribution (Linux) because the default download link is for Windows.
  - Verify complete installation by following the instructions in https://docs.anaconda.com/anaconda/install/linux/
    > If the hash code doesn't match, delete everything from Step 2 and try Step 2 again.
+ - Check its verison by typing `python3 --version`.
+Python has to be > 3.4.
+   > In my case, I'm had version 3.7.3.

 ***TIP***
 Instead of typing the entire .sh file one by one, press tab to have everything typed out for you; with the condition that you're in the directory that has that file (In our case, it's in Downloads)